Arrays and Lists in SQL Server

 Timings – The median execution time in milliseconds for the test.

 Rankings – Ranking within the column.
 To reduce the impact of random flutter, the ranking ignores the last digit, so102 and 109 rank equal.
 (But 109 and 110 ranks differently.)
-This has the effect that for shorter lengths about all methods tie for first place.
+This has the effect that for shorter lengths about all methods tie for the first place.

 Ratios to top – The ratio between the execution time for this method and the best method in this column.
 When the winner has a median of 0, this counts as 1 here.
 (When computing the ratios, I've used all digits, so 109 and 102 gives a ratio of 1.07.)